Swiddis/word-debt-bot/README.md

 [Name] is ready.
 ```

-You can also use Docker, and skip dealing with Poetry directly:
+You can also use Docker, and skip dealing with Poetry directly.
+This still requires a `TOKEN` file, the local `./data` is used as a volume.

 ```sh
 $ docker compose up --build